oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/task_sequences/README.md

 This sample demonstrates some key concepts:
 - Basics of instantiating objects of parameterized instance of task_sequence.
-- Using async() function to invoke task functions for the task_sequence class.
+- Using async() function to invoke task functions for the task_sequence object.

 This design demonstrates a system structured like this: